markk0042/Milestone1project.github.io/README.md

 I would add a video section of a tour of the gym, show casing all of the facilities better, showing the staff, and maybe some customer reviews on the classes and how they find the gym etc, also i would add a blog section for customers and new to join customers to pass information, ask questions, and see live updates of the gym regarding new equipment, facilities to come, temporary closing times and more.

+### **Changes I Made:**

+I made some changes to my website after I had some viewers look at it and had oppionions and how they think it looks, some said the colors
+I used were bright, alot of mixed colors which were distracting to the eye, so I dampened down the colors to more easy on the eye colors arounf the document.
+I removed the classes drop down tab on my navbar from advice from my mentor, because he thought I had too much present on the navbar.
+I changed the colors of the block dividers and the facilities heading above my cards section to the same hexidecimal color as the danger btn color from b ootstrap4 to match the red on the buttons arounf the site.

 ### **Technologies Used:**